wp-plugins/wp-fastest-cache/readme.txt

 = Does Wpfc work in "Subdirectory Install"? =
 Yes.
 Wpfc supports "Subdirectory Install".

+= Is this plugin compatible with Http Secure (https) ? = Yes, it is compatible with Http Secure (https).

 = Is this plugin compatible with Adsense? =
 Yes, it is compatible with Adsense %100.